Foundations of Music Education

 |Did he/she cover the topic sufficiently so that you were thoroughly informed?|

 |Was the text written in a scholarly manner - formal wording and structure?|

 Don't just say "good job!"

-Pretend that your friend has asked you to look over this presentation before showing it to his/her boss.
+Pretend that your friend has asked you to look over this paper before showing it to his/her boss.
 Your role is to help make it as good as possible.

 Be specific.
-For example, refer to specific slides as in "In slide #7, you used 'their' instead of 'there'."
+For example, refer to specific pages and paragraphs as in "On page 7, paragraph 3, you used 'their' instead of 'there'."

-If you were confused or felt that you were missing something when reading a slide, that is a sign that more explanation was needed or that something needed to be stated more clearly.
-If you had to read a slide more than once to 'get it,' you should ask yourself why.
+If you were confused or felt that you were missing something when reading a section, that is a sign that more explanation was needed or that something needed to be stated more clearly.
+If you had to read a paragraph more than once to 'get it,' you should ask yourself why.

 Oxford English Dictionary

 Oxford Music Online